F-Zarian/pdsnd_github/README.md

 washington.csv

 ### Credits
-Special thanks to Udacity instructors for providing this valuable learning experience and their support.
+Special thanks to Udacity instructors for providing this valuable learning experience and for their support.